 We extended the current success of deep learning and reinforcement learning to process control problems.
 We have shown that if reward hypothesis is properly formulated, then reinforcement learning agent can be used for industrial process control.
-We presented an actor-critic based algorithm similar to Deep Deterministic Policy Gradient (DDPG) Algorithm and tested it on Single Input Single Output systems (SISO) and Multi Input Multi Output Systems (MIMO) under various scenarios.
+We presented an actor-critic based algorithm and tested it on Single Input Single Output systems (SISO) and Non-linear Multi Input Multi Output Systems (MIMO) under various scenarios.

 We designed a neural network architecture combining Long Short Term Memory (LSTM) and Neural Network (NN) called LSTM Supported NN (LSTMSNN).
 This specific architecture (LSTMSNN) accounts for past information and present behaviour of the system and was used to learn the complex behaviour of MPC.
 MPC is used to generate data for training the network.
 This learned network acquired a policy that maps system ouptut to control action without having to estimate the state and its fast during test time.
 We evaluated our trained model on varying target outputs, various initial conditions and compared it with other ordinary NN and LSTM.